Amelia’s Favourite Breakfast

 Have a go at making sauerkraut yourself if you fancy, it is surprisingly easy to make (although you will have to leave it for a couple of weeks to ferment).
 Here is a quick recipe for you to try.

 If you are buying sauerkraut, look for one that isn’t pasteurised as this process kills off the potentially beneficial probiotic bacteria.
 You’ll usually find it in the fridge section.
-I love this one and this one.
+I love this one.

 - 2 medium eggs